Bryan-Thaoxaochay/TEKsystems_notes/1_week/summary/software_development_life_cycle.md

 Live in your house!

 6. Maintenance
 Keep your house alive and up-to-date, to avoid future issues

+## Issues w/ SDLC
+- All requirements have to be known and none of it can change
+- Starting to implementation can take too long, months to years even when everything goes well
+- If requirements change, the timing and budget of the project can change drastically